AldanTanneo/GNAT-FSF-builds/README.md

 Currently supported package names are `gnat`, `gprbuild` and `gnatprove`.

+Building libadalang (required for gnatprove) requires first generating the libadalang sources in a Linux environment.
+For this, use `./anod build libadalang --qualifier=src`.
+Then, the sources (in `in_artifacts/libadalang-src`) can be copied over to your target environment (in the same `in_artifacts` directory - this is done in GitHub actions), and will be automatically picked up by the libadalang build.

 ## On Windows
 Only builds in the msys2 mingw64 environement are supported.
 You will need: